 Adams County Building and Loan Company received below-average marks on Bankrate's earnings test, achieving a score of 6 out of a possible 30.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
-The most recent annualized quarterly return on equity for Adams County Building and Loan Company was 3.43 percent, below the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+Adams County Building and Loan Company's most recent annualized quarterly return on equity was 2.34 percent, below the national average of 8.10 percent.